- Pro-ERP consultants personally attack ERP critics and point the finger away from the software products when discussing ERP failures.

 How do I know this?

-Well first, it is clear from reading them.
-In fact, many readers of these methodologies are not even aware that a methodology is not what they think it is, as I cover in Why Methodology Does Not Mean What You Think it Does.
+Well, first, it is clear from reading them.
+Many readers of these methodologies are not even aware that a methodology is not what they think it is, as I cover in Why Methodology Does Not Mean What You Think it Does.

 Reviewing the History of Implementation Methodologies (for SAP)